How can AI be used to its full potential?

 AI’s most impressive feature is the ability to process variables that are too numerous for the human brain to fathom, and using these to identify patterns in the data.
 This skill can be used to solve critical world issues, such as predicting disease outbreaks before they happen, modeling and preventing world conflict, and using natural language processing (NLP) to combat depression and anxiety.
 If we focus on using artificial intelligence for more than just business tools, we might just get one step closer to solving important world issues.

 Although AI will eliminate some jobs, for the most part, it will create new jobs.
 These jobs will include researchers who sift through data to collect the necessary information for projects and information security professionals whose role it is to ensure that data is collected safely and kept securely.

-While the jobs in industries such as agriculture will remain the same, jobs in industries such as information technology, the financial industry and even in marketing will change to suit this trend.
-In the IT sector alone, there are jobs that didn't exist 20 years ago, which shows that when AI is used to its fullest ability it can even affect the economy.
+While the jobs in industries such as agriculture will remain the same, jobs in industries such as information technology, the financial industry and even marketing will change to suit this trend.
+In the IT sector alone, some jobs didn't exist 20 years ago, which shows that when AI is used to its fullest ability it can even affect the economy.
 Developing artificial intelligence brings with it new opportunities for employment and unique roles in a variety of industries.

 AI can be used to solve real-world problems and not only as a business tool.
 The potential to combine human-like qualities with the power of computers is the most exciting aspect of AI.
 It can be used for bettering the future of research and discovery.

 This means that scientists can become familiar with a disease in a matter of minutes, and researchers can reach conclusions in a matter of hours rather than days.
 This speed allows research to continue without interruptions, creating solutions for real-world problems, where previously they might have been tied down with lengthy data capturing processes.